henri/spb/README.md

      - Keep different task seperate within a dedicated browser instance
      - Unlike switching between browser profiles SPB makes running run two or more sessions simultanusly easy

-By using the SPB templating system it is possible to have the data preserved between sessions.
+Using the [SPB templating system](https://github.com/henri/spb/blob/main/README.md#spb-templating-support) it is possible to have the data preserved between sessions.
 As an example you may create a template for a specific tasks :

 ```
 # create a template for using Anthopic
 spb --standard --new-template anthopic

 # reopen and edit this template
 spb --standard --edit-template anthopic
 ```
+By only using that template for a spcific task you keep the potential for data to leakage between systems to a minimum.

 <br>